google/kf/docs/kf.dev/content/en/docs/developers/reference-apps/awwvision/_index.md

 cd service-broker-samples/awwvision
 ```

-1. Push the app, adding a parameter to ensure it doesn't start:
+1. Push the app, adding the `--no-start` flag to ensure it doesn't start:

 	```sh
 	kf push awwvision --no-start